BEYOND THE BUBBLER

 Expanding making in MADISON COMMUNITY CENTERS

-Beyond the Bubbler is an outreach program designed to expand the reach of the The Bubbler at Madison Public Library through maker kits & maker experiences at 13 Madison community centers:
+A part of Madison Community Foundation’s year of giving, Beyond the Bubbler was outreach program designed to expand the reach of the The Bubbler at Madison Public Library through maker kits & maker experiences at 13 Madison community centers.

 PARTNERING COMMUNITY CENTERS